kriezer12/FGAesthetic-NFC-Loyalty-System/README.md

 # Install dependencies
 pip install -r requirements.txt

-# Run the server
+ON TERMINAL
-uvicorn app.main:app --reload --host 0.0.0.0 --port 8000
+python -m app.main
 ```

-Backend will be available at `http://localhost:8000`
+Backend will be available at `http://localhost:5000`

 ### Frontend Setup (New Terminal)